Shout and Sing

 Sung by: Trstenke

-That traditions of various lands combine in border regions, is also reflected in the song My Darling, which has been adopted from the Croatian tradition.
+The typical combination of traditions of various lands in border regions is also reflected in the song My Darling, which has been adopted from the Croatian folk repertoire.
 A variant of the song with the first line Moj se dragi po Meriki šeće or My Darling wanders through America, is also known in the music tradition of Kostel.
-In the Haloze region, when implementing the first field recordings, the researchers of the Institute of Ethnomusicology marked a strong centre of four-part singing, and noticed that folk singing in Haloze was shriller, louder and more open.
+In the Haloze region, when carrying out the first field recordings, the researchers of the Institute of Ethnomusicology marked a strong centre of four-part singing, and noticed that folk singing in Haloze was shriller, louder and more open.
 Such singing is also typical of the female folk singers Trstenke from Podlehnik.

 Recorded: Ljubljana, 10.
 7. 1998